2-Step Agent: A Framework for the Interaction of a Decision Maker with AI Decision Support

+In this section we elaborate on how our framework and experimental setup can reconstruct and validate the intuition of the motivating examples.
+In the first example, the belief of the agent on the past policy determines how the prediction is interpreted and what action is taken.
+Indeed, in the simulation, when $X=80$, with a bad prognosis under the assumption of no treatment ($\alpha_{A\mu} = 0$), the agent chooses a high dosage to improve the outcome ($A=20$).
+With a bad prognosis under the assumption of heavy treatment ($\alpha_{A\mu} = 20$), the agent chooses a low dosage to reduce over-treatment ($A=10$).
+In the second motivating example, new information from the prediction forces an agent to consider different options.
+In the model, this means that either belief in treatment effect ($N_E$) or in historical policy ($\alpha_{A_\mu}$) is revised, which appears as a correlation in the posterior belief in these two variables in Figure~\ref{fig:motivating_example_correlation}.

-In this section we report the posterior correlation plot obtained from an agent that learned from ML-DS as described in the second motivating example in Section \ref{sec:motivating}.
-After observing a prediction that did not match expectation, the agent revises their beliefs, entertaining multiple hypotheses on how their beliefs should change to account for the situation.
+To recap: after observing a prediction that did not match expectation, the agent revises their beliefs, entertaining multiple hypotheses on how their beliefs should change to account for the situation.
 In this case, either the treatment effect is lower than anticipated and the dosage higher than assumed, or the other way around.